Get insider access

 • Turtle Beach Stealth Pro Wireless for PlayStation: The Turtle Beach Stealth Pro Wireless are high-end headphones with a swappable battery pack design and noise cancelling.
 However, their sound profile is much less neutral than the Audeze Maxwell Wireless, and their boom mic doesn't perform quite as well.
 See our review

-• Sony INZONE Buds Truly Wireless: The Sony INZONE Buds Truly Wireless are a decently comfortable choice if you prefer an in-ear fit for gaming and are equipped with an ANC system that does a good job of eliminating distracting background noise.
-However, their 12 hours of continuous battery life pales compared to the 100 hours offered by headsets like the Logitech G PRO X 2 LIGHTSPEED Wireless.
+• Sony INZONE Buds Truly Wireless: The Sony INZONE Buds Truly Wireless are a decently comfortable choice if you prefer an in-ear fit for gaming.
+They also have an ANC system that does a good job of eliminating distracting background noise.
+However, their 12 hours of continuous battery life pales in comparison to the 100 hours offered by headsets like the Logitech G PRO X 2 LIGHTSPEED Wireless.
 See our review

 Recent Updates